madebybo/mr.bo-co/site/content/work/rapt.md

 ## the challenge

 Digital publishing & advertising has a sophisticated process of gathering data and produce insights.
-Yieldmo is at a unique position since that amount of iteractions it's tracking is extremely rich and contextual.
-The purpose of this project is to create a interactive visualization tool that captures the behind-the-scene process.
+Yieldmo is at a unique position since that amount of interactions it's tracking is extremely rich and contextual.
+The purpose of this project is to create an interactive visualization tool that captures the behind-the-scenes process.

 <div><img src="/work/rapt/rapt-concept.jpg"></div>